Spinal and epidural anesthesia

 Spinal and Epidural Anesthesia

-A doctor or nurse with special training will give you numbing medicine.
-It's given near your spinal cord and the nerves around it.
+A doctor or nurse with special training will give your child numbing medicine.
+It's given near the spine and the nerves around it.

-You may get this medicine for a procedure on the lower part of your body.
-One example is a surgery on your lower belly, hips, or legs.
+Your child may get this medicine for a procedure on the lower part of their body.
+For example, it may be used for hernia surgeries.
 It can also be used to help control pain after a procedure.
-Epidural anesthesia is often used in childbirth.

 How are spinal and epidural anesthesia done?